L. Knaepen - 22/12/1944 - 19/10/2016

 career started in the early '70s.

-Jos was absolute one of the best in "jazz photography", He loved the good jazz fesivals, together we had several diners before and after the jazz concerts where he took his photos.
+Jos was absolute the best in "jazz photography", He loved the good jazz fesivals, together we had several diners before and after the jazz concerts where he took his photos.

 I lost my best friend and that hurts - R.I.P.
 Jos.
 "I love you!"